How does parcel tracking work?

 Have you sent a package with Eurosender and wonder where it is now?
 Regardless of the size and value, we know how important it is to know where to find whatever you have shipped.
 Thanks to the current technology, anyone who books a shipping service on Eurosender platform will be able to use international parcel tracking tools online.
 Most of the courier companies we cooperate with offer real-time online parcel tracking.
 Regular updates on the information about international package tracking are available from the moment the package is collected until it reaches its destination.

 I want to track my parcel.
 What to do?

 - Simply use the tracking number you received in your confirmation email.

-- To make thing easier, we send you also an email with a link that you can simply click and find out the location of your parcel at any time.
+- Alternatively, you can click the link we sent you by email and immediately find out the location of your parcel at any time.

 How to track my parcel with Eurosender?
 Enter the order number or tracking number in the box below and click Track.

 Are you having trouble tracking your parcel?
 If you want more information about your parcel status or want to know more, you can simply contact us.
 It is easy, just click the link below and you will get in touch with our team of professionals.

 By using Eurosender platform for booking shipping services you get:

 - Immediate price and the best selection of the courier service based on the price-to-performance ratio.